bitextor/bitextor/README.md

 - -T DIRECTORY     alternative tmp directory (/tmp by default)
 - -O FILE     target file containing the result of the crawling (either plain text or a TMX translation memory)
 - -x        if this option is enabled, the output of bitextor will be formatted as a standard TMX translation memory (this option adds at the end of the pipeline the script bitextor-buildTMX).
-- -a        if this option is enabled, bitextor will print aligned documents instead of aligned segments; the output is tab-separatted, with the paths to the two aligned files and a general score provided by hunalign to the document en each line.
+- -a        if this option is enabled, bitextor will print aligned documents instead of aligned segments; the output is tab-separated, with the paths to the two aligned files and a general score provided by hunalign to the document en each line.
-- -M      morphological analyser in the Apertium platform for source language that will allow to apply word matching directly on lemmas; this is an important tool for aglutinant languages in order to obtain a good coverage with the bilingual lexicon approach.
+- -M      morphological analyser in the Apertium platform for source language that will allow to apply word matching directly on lemmas; this is an important tool for agglutinant languages in order to obtain a good coverage with the bilingual lexicon approach.
-- -N      morphological analyser in the Apertium platform for target language that will allow to apply word matching directly on lemmas; this is an important tool for aglutinant languages in order to obtain a good coverage with the bilingual lexicon approach.
+- -N      morphological analyser in the Apertium platform for target language that will allow to apply word matching directly on lemmas; this is an important tool for agglutinant languages in order to obtain a good coverage with the bilingual lexicon approach.
-- -O FILE      if this option is enabled, the otput of bitextor will be redirected to file FILE, if not it is redirected to the standard output.
+- -O FILE      if this option is enabled, the output of bitextor will be redirected to file FILE, if not it is redirected to the standard output.
 - -d THRESHOLD     threshold for the parallel-document confidence score.
 This threshold can take real values in [0,1], being 0 equivalent to not setting any threshold and 1 the highest threshold possible.
 - -s SIZE     size limit for the crawling process; if this option is set, the crawling process will stop after the amount of data specified has been crawled.
-This option must be an amount of Kylobytes (K), Megabytes (M) or Gigabytes (G) for example: '50M' for 50 Megabytes.
+This option must be an amount of Kilobytes (K), Megabytes (M) or Gigabytes (G) for example: '50M' for 50 Megabytes.
 - -t TIME     time limit for the crawling process; if this option is set, the crawling process will stop after the amount of time specified.
 This option must be an amount of time and a time unit (h for hours, m for minutes and s for seconds), for example: '35m' for 35 minutes.

 More options using -h command.